floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 depend on dynamic offsets for vertex- and index-data.

-I might come back to that idea once additional drawing functions with base-offsets are added (which is planned for the 'not-too-distant future').
-Also adding a D3D12 backend would require adding view objects for vertex- and index-buffers, since D3D12 has removed the ability to bind vertex- and index-buffers directly with a dynamic offset (at least that's what I'm seeing in the D3D12 docs).
+I might come back to that idea once additional drawing functions with base-offsets are added (which is planned for the 'not-too-distant future'). ~~Also adding a D3D12 backend would require adding view objects for vertex- and index-buffers, since D3D12 has removed the ability to bind vertex- and index-buffers directly with a dynamic offset (at least that's what I'm seeing in the D3D12 docs).~~

+Nvm, I was wrong here, D3D12 just uses the name 'view' both for transient structs and for baked objects, and `D3D12_VERTEX_BUFFER_VIEW` and `D3D12_INDEX_BUFFER_VIEW` are such a transient struct.
+Thanks to '@lessa@mastodon.gamedev.place` for making me aware of my misconception!

 ### Why no 'texture' field in sg_image_usage to indicate that texture views may be created for an image object?